đ switch Statement in C

 đ Short Explanation:

-statement in C is used to perform different actions based on the value of a variable or expression.
+The switch statement in C is used to perform different actions based on the value of a variable or expression.
 It's ideal for handling multiple fixed conditions cleanly.

 ✅ Syntax